manojgayala/POPL1/Tutorial.md

   /
 %
 ```
-You may notice that the value of *n* doesn't change in the whole process **i.e., the state of the input parameter is the same through out the scope of the function**.
+You may notice that the value of _n_ doesn't change in the whole process **i.e., the state of the input parameter is the same through out the scope of the function**.
 In essence, the value of the input parameters are not modified in these functions.
 An important point to note is that *recursive function doesn't use loops like for or while*.
+Recursive functions follow declarative programming **i.e., these kind of functions concentrate more on the mental model of the programmer rather than operational**.
+In short recursive functions express the logic of the computation without describing it's control flow and hence they find many applications in real world problems which are *model based*

 ### Local functions